watsonwork/watsonwork-developer-docs/references/V1_OutboundCallback.md

 - have been added for the reaction-removed event
 - and belong to an app that is a member of the space.

+<a name="conversationcreatedbody"></a>
+### ConversationCreatedByody
+Notifies the creation of a conversation. _Since this is an_ `EXPERIMENTAL` _capability, complete information can be found in our github repo, [see Coming Next section](../get-started/coming-next) for more info_.

+This event is only sent to webhooks that
+- have been added for the conversation-created event.
+- and belong to an app that is a member of the space.

+<a name="conversationupdatedbody"></a>
+### ConversationUpdatedByody
+Notifies the creation of a conversation. _Since this is an_ `EXPERIMENTAL` _capability, complete information can be found in our github repo, [see Coming Next section](../get-started/coming-next) for more info_.

+This event is only sent to webhooks that
+- have been added for the conversation-updated event.
+- and belong to an app that is a member of the space.

+<a name="conversationdeletedbody"></a>
+### ConversationDeletedByody
+Notifies the creation of a conversation. _Since this is an_ `EXPERIMENTAL` _capability, complete information can be found in our github repo, [see Coming Next section](../get-started/coming-next) for more info_.

+This event is only sent to webhooks that
+- have been added for the conversation-deleted event.
+- and belong to an app that is a member of the space.